rjframe/upim/README.md

 Edit the configuration files -- at minimum, set the `template_folder` variable in upim.conf and create your collections.
-There are default configuration files in the config directory that provide a good starting place.
+There are default configuration files in the config directory and default/example templates in the templates directory hat provide a good starting place.

 See the [upim-conf(5)](docs/manpages/upim-conf.5.scdoc) manual in the `docs` directory for more information about supported locations and the configurable